[HISTORY: Adopted by the Township Board of the Charter Township of Oakland as indicated in article histories. Amendments noted where applicable.]

 - HEALTH OFFICER

-- The term "highway" shall include any street, alley, highway, avenue, public place or square, bridge, viaduct, tunnel, underpass, overpass or causeway which is dedicated or devoted to public use.
+- Includes any street, alley, highway, avenue, public place or square, bridge, viaduct, tunnel, underpass, overpass or causeway which is dedicated or devoted to public use.

 - INCLUDES, INCLUDING

-- The terms "includes" and "including" are terms of enlargement and not of limitation or exclusive enumeration, and the use of such terms does not create a presumption that components not expressed are excluded.
+- Terms of enlargement and not of limitation or exclusive enumeration, and the use of such terms does not create a presumption that components not expressed are excluded.